imantoafiif/imantoafiif/README.md

 * imantoafiif@gmail.com
 * [Afiif Imanto | LinkedIn](https://www.linkedin.com/in/afiif-imanto-a46a7314b/)

-A hustler and developer with 4+ years of experience specializing in front end development with solid knowledge in front end stacks such as React.js, Vue.js, TypeScript, CSS, Boostrap and MUI, with hands on experience in developing user-centric systems for customers in various industries.
+A hustler and a developer with 4+ years of experience specializing in front end development with solid knowledge in front end stacks such as React.js, Vue.js, TypeScript, CSS, Boostrap and MUI, with hands on experience in developing user-centric systems for customers in various industries.
 # STACKS
 1. React.js
 2. Vue.js